slds-lmu/i2ml/content/chapters/15_regularization/15-09-lasso-deep.md

 ---
-title: "Chapter 15.09: Soft-thresholding and L1 regularization deep-dive"
+title: "Chapter 15.09: Soft-thresholding and L1 regularization: Deep Dive"
 weight: 15009
 ---
 In this section, we prove the previously stated proposition regarding soft-thresholding and L1 regularization.